pawelkruzynski/docs/pages/cloud/dedicated/firewall_network/guide.en-asia.md

 **Permanent mitigation**: This mode can be enabled or disabled via the OVHcloud Control Panel.
 With permanent mitigation (if enabled), you apply a constant first level of filtering through our Shield hardware.<br>
 All traffic at all times gets through the mitigation system before reaching the server.
 We recommend enabling this mode for services under frequent attacks.<br>
-Please note that you can activate permanent mitigation on your IP without enabling the Network firewall since it is part our Anti-DDOS (VAC) solution.
+Please note that as permanent mitigation is part our Anti-DDOS (VAC) solution, you can activiate it on your IP without enabling the Network Firewall.

 To enable it, click on the `Bare Metal Cloud`{.action} menu and open `IP`{.action}.
 Next, click on the `...`{.action} to the right of the relevant IPv4 and select `Mitigation: permanent mode`{.action}.

 **Forced mitigation**: This mode is automatically enabled once an attack is detected on the server.
 Once enabled on our anti-ddos infrastructure, it cannot be disabled.
 In order to protect our infrastructure, it will be enabled throughout the attack until it is completely mitigated.

 > [!warning]
 >
-> If the anti-DDoS (VAC) solution mitigation is enabled, your Network Firewall rules will eventually be applied, even if you have disabled the firewall.
-If you disable your firewall, remember to delete your rules as well.
+> If the anti-DDoS (VAC) mitigation is enabled, your Network Firewall rules will eventually be applied, even if you have disabled the firewall.
+If you have disabled your firewall, remember to delete your rules as well.
 >
-> Since the anti-DDOS mitigation is part of our Anti-DDOS infrastructure, it cannot be disabled on a service.
-All OVHcloud products are delivered with Anti-DDoS protection enabled.
+> Since the mitigation is part of our anti-DDOS (VAC) solution, it cannot be disabled on a service.
+All OVHcloud products are delivered with the Anti-DDoS protection enabled.

 ### Configuring Armor